Asters

 Purple aster bloom with honeybee

-This fall beauty is a favorite of all types of insects and serves an important role in providing a food source for native pollinators until the first hard freeze of the season.
-There are several different types of asters that can be found in Kansas including the New England Aster, Aromatic aster, Heath aster and my favorite the silky aster.
+This fall beauty is a favorite of all insects and is important in providing a food source for native pollinators until the season's first hard freeze.
+Several types of asters can be found in Kansas, including the New England Aster, Aromatic Aster, Heath Aster, and my favorite, the Silky Aster.

-The New England aster is probably the most common species sold in the nursery trade that is a Kansas native and can commonly be found growing in prairies, meadows, along stream banks and in low valleys across the state.
-Asters range in height from 6” to 6’ tall depending on the species and flower colors range from purple to pink to white and even yellow.
+The New England aster is probably the most common species sold in the nursery trade.
+That is a Kansas native and can commonly grow in prairies, meadows, stream banks, and low valleys across the state.
+Asters range in height from 6" to 6" depending on the species, and flower colors range from purple to pink to white and even yellow.

-Asters typically prefer full sun however there are several native species that will tolerate part shade.
-Most species prefer well drained soils however there are several that will tolerate damp soil conditions such as those that traditionally grow along stream banks or low meadows.
-These striking plants can be used in pollinator gardens, rock gardens, as tall border plants or even just as a specimen plant in the case of the New England aster.
+Asters typically prefer full sun; however, several native species will tolerate part shade.
+Most species prefer well-drained soils; however, several will tolerate damp soil conditions, such as those that traditionally grow along stream banks or low meadows.
+These striking plants can be used in pollinator gardens, rock gardens, tall border plants, or even a specimen plant, as in the case of the New England aster.

 MG Logo